 A.7(2) states, "In the remainder of this section, the term file is always used to refer to a file object...."

 A.10(5) states, "At the beginning of program execution the default input and output files are the so-called standard input file and standard output file."
-By A.7(2), this can be paraphrased as follows: "At the beginning of program execution the default input file objects are the so-called standard input file object."
-That is, the terms "default input file object" and "default output file object."
-That is, the terms "default input file object."
-That is, the only way that a single file object can be both the standard input file and the default input file object.
-That is, the only way that a single file object can be both the standard input file and the default input file objects currently acting as the default objects is described by A.10(4): "If no file is specified, a default input file or a default output file is used."
+By A.7(2), this can be paraphrased as follows: "At the beginning of program execution the default input and output file objects are the so-called standard input file object and standard output file object."
+That is, the terms "default input file object" and "default output file object" are not names of distinct file objects, but of a role played by a file object.
+That is, the only way that a single file object can be both the standard input file and the default input file is if the default input file is not a file object distinct from all other file objects.
+(The role played by the file objects currently acting as the default objects is described by A.10(4): "If no file is specified, a default input file or a default output file is used."
 This is the closest the International Standard comes to defining what a default file is, and the terms should probably have been italicized.)